Constellation-Labs/documentation-hub/validate/testnet/intro.md

 - Safely and securely manipulate and test your Validator Node's functionality.
-- Help other State Channel companies build, test and prepare to deploy their State Channels.
+- Help other Metagraph companies build, test and prepare to deploy their Metagraphs.
 - Help Constellation Network's **core** protocol team enhance **MainNet 2.0**.